 Dill is a great option for repelling aphids and squash bugs.
-This herb can be planted in the spring and it will continue to grow throughout fall.
-It does best when it receives 6-8 hours of sunlight, but will tolerate a little bit of shade.
+This herb can be planted in spring, and it will continue to grow throughout fall.
+It does best when it receives 6-8 hours of sunlight but will tolerate a little bit of shade.
 Small yellow flowers will bloom between mid-summer and autumn.
 It’s tolerant of cool and warm temperatures.
-If you’re hoping to keep dill around in the winter, you can grow it indoors in a container.
+If you’re hoping to keep dill around in winter, you can grow it indoors in a container.
 Not only will dill repel pests, it also attracts certain beneficial insects including honeybees.

 Thyme is another herb that is known for keeping bugs away.
-Thyme can be planted in the spring or fall and it helps keep fall invaders, like stink bugs, out of your home.
+Thyme can be planted in spring or fall, and it helps keep fall invaders, like stink bugs, out of your home.
 This herb can be grown outside or indoors.
 Thyme does best with full sun exposure and well-drained soil.
-This woody herb is drought tolerant and it won’t spread as quickly as other plants.
-Its leaves are grayish-green and small pink or white flowers can bloom.
+This woody herb is drought tolerant, and it won’t spread as quickly as other plants.
+Its leaves are grayish-green, and small pink or white flowers can bloom.
 Taking the time to prune thyme will give you the best results.

 Chrysanthemums come in a variety of vibrant shades including yellow, orange, purple, pink, and white.
 When planted in spring, these flowers will bloom in summer or fall.
 Chrysanthemums prefer sunny areas with well-draining soil.
 While they don’t hold up well in standing water, they still prefer soil to be moist.
 Mulch can help maintain the correct moisture levels in soil.
 These flowers can repel cockroaches, ants, and bed bugs.